seifbassiounyy/Car-Rental-System/README.md

 # Car Rental System
 This is a car rental system which allows customers to reserve/rent cars and allows the admin to approve or deny any reservation through the dashboard.
+This project was the final project of DBMS course.

 ## Customer's Actions
 A customer can do the following actions: